rajanubhuti/ai-workshop-documentation/final_project_tumbbad/README.md

 ### Example: Gold Gauntlet

-A key generated artifact is the **gold gauntlet**:
+One of the key generated artifacts is a **gold gauntlet**:

-- functions as a protective interface for collecting coins
+- designed as a protective tool for collecting coins
+- adapted to the harsh cave environment
-- reflects the material logic of the environment
+- visually consistent with the material language of the world
-- integrates ornamentation with utility

-This object emerges not as an isolated design, but as a **direct response to environmental constraints**.
+This object emerges as a **response to environmental constraints**, rather than an isolated design.

 ---

 ## Generated Object System

-The combined model produced a range of artifacts:
+The combined model produced a range of artifacts, including:

-- storage containers for gold
+- containers for storing gold
-- extraction tools
+- tools for extraction
-- ritual like objects (dolls in this case)
+- ritual like objects (such as figurines)
-- hybrid objects combining utility and symbolism
+- hybrid objects combining utility and ornamentation

-These objects appear as part of a **coherent design ecosystem**, shaped by:

-- environmental pressure
-- material constraints
-- narrative context

----

 ## Critical Analysis